#

 • Co-hosted the session at "BOSAI KOKUTAI 2022" organized by Cabinet Office Japan on "How to ensure resilience to overcome catastrophic disasters that are predicted to strike Japan in the first half of the 21st century" (hosted by SCJ).

-• (TBC) Participate in the World Bosai Forum (WBF)
+• Participated in the World Bosai Forum (WBF)

 Activities activity content